bchalamayya/docker-training/Lab-3/lab-3.md

-# Docker Training - Lab 3 - Creating a Container
+# Docker Training - Lab 3 - Creating an Image

-This lab will walk through the process to setup a Dockerfile and build a container from scratch.
+This lab will walk through the process to setup a Dockerfile and build a image from scratch.

 ## Prerequisites